-We have remained steadfast in our position that inclusionary zoning will only be effective in bringing the Region and its local municipalities more affordable housing choices if its policies are premised on sound rationale and a true partnership model.
-Prior to the Region releasing any materials on this item, we would like to share with you a report prepared by PM Strategies entitled Inclusionary Zoning - Jurisdictional Scan of Practices.
-This report reviews the IZ practices of two Canadian and eight US cities to determine what are the most typical and effective elements of their respective approaches, and shows that mature Inclusionary Zoning policies all provide for a range of offsets, incentives, and public subsidies to ensure the ongoing viability of housing production and to deliver IZ units in larger numbers.
-With this review there is a
+For background, BILD had made a submission in response to the December 10th Council report entitled Peel 2041+ Regional Official Plan Review and Municipal Comprehensive Review Update.
+This submission included a report prepared by PM Strategies entitled Inclusionary Zoning - Jurisdictional Scan of Practices, which is attached to this submission as well.
+As a reminder, this report reviewed the Inclusionary Zoning (IZ) practices of two Canadian and eight US cities to determine what are the most typical and effective elements of their respective approaches, and ultimately shows that mature IZ policies all provide for a range of offsets, incentives, and public subsidies to ensure the ongoing viability of housing production and to deliver IZ units in larger numbers.